YOUR GUIDE TO:

 Content Blocks are how we show off text, images, and the rest of your content within the columns.

-In the image below the content blocks are X’d in pink.
+In the image below the Content Blocks are marked in pink.

 Pencil Icon = Edit